CodingTea17/doc-findr-3000/README.md

 * ⭐ As a user, I want to be able to see a message to let me know that my search didn't return any results.

 ### Setup
-1. Clone the project and cd into super-galactic-age-calculator
+1. Clone the project and cd into doc-findr-3000
 2. `npm install`
 3. `bower install`
 4. `gulp serve`